ctr-l/digital-garden/_notes/Tallinn Manual.md

 You can access a copy of it [here](https://www.cambridge.org/core/books/tallinn-manual-20-on-the-international-law-applicable-to-cyber-operations/E4FFD83EA790D7C4C3C28FC9CA2FB6C9).

-It is a collaborative effort between policy and legal experts.
-The current edition deals with ...
+It is a collaborative effort between policy and legal experts, and is ultimately non-binding.

+### A brief history
+The first edition was published in 2013, focusing on cyber operations involving the use of force, and those that occur in the context of armed conflict.

+The second edition was released in 2017 and expands on the first edition by considering the public interntational law that governs cyber operations during peacetime.

-Currently, the [[Cooperative Cyber Defence Centre of Excellence]] ('**CCDCOE**') is working on the 3rd edition of the Tallinn Manual.
+The [[Cooperative Cyber Defence Centre of Excellence]] ('**CCDCOE**') is working on the 3rd edition of the Tallinn Manual.

+"Jus ad bellum" - the conditions under which States may resort to war, or the use of armed forces

+"Jus in bello" - regulates the conduct of parties engaged in an armed conflict

+# Legal force
+It is important to note that the Tallinn Manual is "not an official document".[^1]

+# Part I
+# Part II
+# Part III
+# Part IV

+[^1] From the Tallinn Manual itself.